The Ethics of Rhetoric

 Now rhetoric as we have discussed it in relation to the lovers consists of truth plus its artful presentation, and for this reason it becomes necessary to say something more about the natural order of dialectic and rhetoric.
 In any general characterization rhetoric will include dialectic, but for the study of method it is necessary to separate the two.
 Dialectic is a method of investigation whose object is the establishment of truth about doubtful propositions.
 Aristotle in the Topics gives a concise statement of its nature.
 “A dialectical problem is a subject of inquiry that contributes either to choice or avoidance, or to truth and knowledge, and that either by itself, or as a help to the solution of some other such problem.
 It must, moreover, be something on which either people hold no opinion either way, or the masses hold a contrary opinion to the philosophers, or the philosophers to the masses, or each of them among themselves.”
 Plato is not perfectly clear about the distinction between positive and dialectical terms.
 In one passage he contrasts “positive” terms “iron” and “silver” with the “dialectical” terms “justice” and “goodness”; yet in other passages his “dialectical” terms seem to include categorizations of the external world.
 Thus Socrates indicates that distinguishing the horse from the ass is a dialectical operation; and he tells us later that a good dialectician is able to divide things by classes “where the natural joints are” and will avoid breaking any part “after the manner of a bad carver.”
 Such, perhaps, is Aristotle’s dialectic which contributes to truth and knowledge.

 But there is a branch of dialectic which contributes to “choice or avoidance,” and it is with this that rhetoric is regularly found joined.
 Generally speaking, this is a rhetoric involving questions of policy, and the dialectic which precedes it will determine not the application of positive terms but that of terms which are subject to the contingency of evaluation.
 Here dialectical inquiry will concern itself not with what is “iron” but with what is “good.”
-It seeks to establish what belongs in the genius Canis.
+It seeks to establish what belongs in the genus Canis.
 As a general rule, simple object words such as “iron” and “house” have no connotations of policy, although it is frequently possible to give them these through speech situations in which there is asses to their referential function a kind of impulse.
 We should have to interpret in this way “Fire!” or “Gold!” because these terms acquire something through intonation and relationship which places them in the class of evaluative expressions.

 Any piece of persuasion, therefore, will contain as its first process a dialectic establishing terms which have to do with policy.
 Now a term of policy is essentially a term of motion, and here begins the congruence of rhetoric with the soul which underlies the speculation of the Phaedrus.
 In his myth of the charioteer, Socrates declares that every soul is immortal because “that which is ever moving is immortal.”
 Motion, it would appear from his definition, is part of the soul’s essence.
 But terms of tendency – goodness, justice, divinity, and the like – are terms of motion and therefore may be said to comport with the soul’s essence.
 The soul’s perception of goodness, justice, and divinity will depend upon its proper tendency, while at the same time contacts with these in discourse confirm and direct that tendency.
-The education of the soul is not a process of bringing it into correspondence with a physical structure like the external world, but rather a process of rightly affected calls that good which good; but a soul which is wrongly turned calls that good which is evil.
-What Plato has prepared us to see is that the virtuous rhetorician, who is a lover of truth, has a soul of such movement that its dialectic perceptions are consonant with those of a divine mind.
+The education of the soul is not a process of bringing it into correspondence with a physical structure like the external world, but rather a process of rightly affecting its motion.
+By this conception, a soul that is rightly affected calls that good which good; but a soul which is wrongly turned calls that good which is evil.
+What Plato has prepared us to see is that the virtuous rhetorician, who is a lover of truth, has a soul of such movement that its dialectical perceptions are consonant with those of a divine mind.
 Or, in the language of more technical philosophy, this soul is aware of axiological systems which have ontic status.
 The good soul, consequently, will not urge a perversion of justice as justice in order to impose upon the commonwealth.
 Insofar as the soul has its impulse in the right direction, its definitions will agree with the true nature of intelligible things.

 There is, then, no true rhetoric without dialectic, for the dialectic provides that basis of “high speculation about nature” without which rhetoric in the narrower sense has nothing to work upon.
 Yet, when the disputed terms have been established, we are at the limit of dialectic.
 How does the noble rhetorician proceed from this point on?
 That the clearest demonstration in terms of logical inclusion and exclusion often fails to win assent we hardly need state; therefore, to what does the rhetorician resort at this critical passage?
 It is the stage at which he passes from the logical to the analogical, or it is where figuration comes into rhetoric.

 To look at this for a moment through a practical illustration, let us suppose that a speaker has convinced his listeners that his position is “true” as far as dialectical inquiry may be pushed.
 Now he sets about moving the listeners toward that position, but there is no way to move them except through the operation of analogy.
 The analogy proceeds by showing the position being urged resembles or partakes of something greater and finer.
-It will be represented, in sum, as one of the steps leading toward ultimate good.
+It will be represented, in sum, as one of the steps leading toward the ultimate good.
 Let us further suppose our speaker to be arguing for the payment of a just debt.
 The payment of the just debt is not itself justice, but the payment of this particular debt is one of the many things which would have to be done before this could be a completely just world.
 It is just, then, because it partakes of the ideal justice, or it is a small analogue of all justice (in practice it will be found that the good rhetorician makes extensive use of synecdoche, whereby the small part is used as a vivid suggestion of the grandeur of the whole).
 It is by bringing out theses resemblances that the good rhetorician leads those who listen in the direction of what is good.
 In effect, he performs a cure of souls by giving impulse, chiefly through figuration, toward an ideal good.

 We now see the true rhetorician as a noble lover of the good, who works through dialectic and through poetic or analogical association.
 However he is compelled to modulate by the peculiar features of an occasion, this is his method.